ElizabethA01/JPGtoPNGconverter/README.md

 # JPGtoPNGconverter
-Exercise from my Udemy 'Complete python developer in 2021: Zero to Mastery' course
+Exercise from my Udemy 'Complete python developer in 2021: Zero to Mastery' course about scripting using Python.

 # Description of Exercise